Presbyterian College – Clinton, South Carolina

 South Carolina | SC Picture Project | Laurens County Photos | Presbyterian College

 Presbyterian College was founded in 1880 and is located in the town of Clinton.
 Its beautiful 240-acre campus is a blend of new and historic buildings.
 The college is a private liberal arts school founded by Dr. William Plumer Jacobs, a Presbyterian minister who came to Clinton to lead the First Presbyterian Church.
 He began buying land in the area in 1873 to fulfill his vision of starting an orphanage, which opened in 1875.
-The home initially was called House of Peace and served eight children.
+The home initially was called Home of Peace and served ten children.
 Jacobs later named the home Thornwell Orphanage after Dr. James Henley Thornwell, a minister and seminary professor who had greatly influenced Jacobs while a student at Columbia Theological Seminary.
 Today the home is called the Thornwell Home and School for Children.

 Five years after the establishment of Thornwell Orphanage, Jacobs founded Clinton College as a means of educating the children from Thornwell beyond high school.
 Clinton College was heavily supported by the Presbyterian community in South Carolina.
 Unlike many nineteenth century institutions of higher learning, Clinton College offered an A.M. degree, or Mistress of the Arts, allowing women to become educated alongside men.
 By 1890 Clinton College was renamed Presbyterian College and under the control of the South Carolina Synod.